Greenheart/greenheart.github.io/src/content/posts/using-sqlite-triggers-to-boost-performance-of-select-count.md

 Note that I always use `id = 1` to read and update stats.
 This could potentially break in the future since the `id` is theoretically not guaranteed to always be `1`.

-I still went with this solution though, because the first row is created as the migration above, no other code except the triggers are updating the `stats` table, and no additional rows are inserted either in the database or in the application code.
+I still went with this solution though, because the first row is created in the migration above, no other code except the triggers are updating the `stats` table, and no additional rows are inserted either in the database or in the application code.
 Selecting an explicit `id` offered better performance compared to using `LIMIT 1`.

 While it might not be ideal to save state like this that could easily get out of date, potential future problems could be fixed since I intentionally kept the SQLite triggers and the `stats` table as simple as possible.